Carchi Province

 Carchi (/es/) is a province in Ecuador.
 The capital is Tulcán.
 The Carchi River rises on the slopes of Chiles volcano and forms the boundary between Colombia and Ecuador near Tulcan.
 Rumichaca Bridge is the most important land route between Colombia and Ecuador.

 Economy

 The provincial economy is based on industrial, and agriculture productions.
 Carchi produces food, drinks, tobacco, and dairy products.
 The agriculture sector produces potatoes, maize, etc.

 Cantons

 The province is divided into 6 cantons.
-The following table lists each with its population at the 2010 census, its area in square kilometres (km²), and the name of the canton seat or capital.
+The following table lists each with its population at the 2010 census, its area in square kilometres (km^{2}), and the name of the canton seat or capital.